-Over 40 free classes are offered, and taught by nationally certified instructors, each semester with a limited schedule each summer.
+Classes are offered, and taught by nationally certified instructors, each semester with a limited schedule each summer.
 The class schedules vary depending on instructor availability.
 ROCK Spin Group Fit classes are free to all SRU students and ARC Members.
 Non-ARC Members can purchase a daily guest pass to participate.
 Classes are designed to improve cardiovascular health and body composition.
 Group fitness classes offers a wide variety of classes on "land" and in the pool.
 Some classes have participant limits due to equipment needed - try to get to the classes early.
-Check out these free classes:

 Enjoy unstructured recreational opportunities for pickup games of basketball, volleyball, soccer, Dek or inline hockey, pickleball and badminton, as well as lap swimming, running/walking on the indoor track, fitness workouts, or scaling the climbing wall.
 Schedules are added for the Aquatic Center, Gym A1-4 and GYM B which reflect open court times!

 Intramural (IM) Sports

 This is one of the most popular extracurricular activities on campus.
 Team, individual and dual Intramural Sport leagues are offered throughout the academic year.
-Participants organize their own teams and compete for the coveted Intramural Championship Mugs.
+Participants organize their own teams.
 There are no prerequisites for experience; so all skill levels are encouraged to participate.
 In addition, intramural sports participation affords a fine opportunity to develop the essential qualities of leadership, cooperation, self-reliance, and sense of fair play and to form warm friendships that will endure throughout the years.
 Each activity requires registration and payment through here.
 For additional Information, contact Assistant Director, Matt Lobaugh at 724.738.4875.

 Outdoor Adventures (OA)

-This program is designed to provide outdoor recreation services and educational experiences to the Slippery Rock University students and when possible, to ARC members and the general public.
+This program is designed to provide outdoor recreation services and educational experiences to the Slippery Rock University students.
 The Outdoor Program trips and clinics offer opportunities to increase outdoor recreation skills, leadership development and environmental awareness.
 Space is limited and on a 1st come 1st served basis.